jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 ### Pros
 The theory behind the Trophy Test Strategy is that we want to focus upon customer and user desired behaviors, which would be defined in Acceptance Tests.
 The customer doesn’t care about the implementation, so we shouldn't dedicate many resources to tests that are aligned with the design.
 The customer only cares about the features they will be using, and Acceptance Tests describe the scenarios for those features independent of the implementation.

 The Integration/Acceptance Tests would tend to cover a significant amount of code.
 Unit Tests would be added to cover the remaining code.
-These tests would tend to be edge case code that can’t easily be covered via Integration/Acceptance Tests.
+These tests tend to be edge case code that can’t easily be covered via Integration/Acceptance Tests.

 Since Acceptance Tests describe feature behavior, not design behavior, refactoring and redesign should have minimal impact upon Acceptance Tests.
 And since there are fewer Unit Tests, there should be fewer Unit Tests that need to be updated.